keegoid/olympic-ridge-hoa/content/minutes/20250720-hoa-meeting-minutes.md

 ## Next Steps

-* A board member will follow up with the supplier to ensure the bollards have been purchased and to get an ETA.
+* **A board member:** Follow up with the supplier to ensure the bollards have been purchased and to get an ETA.
-* A board member will get a quote for a pre-built community bulletin board.
+* **A board member:** Get a quote for a pre-built community bulletin board.
-* A board member will send the addresses of three homes with unapproved landscaping modifications to the management company to request that ACC forms be submitted retroactively.
+* **A board member:** Send the addresses of three homes with unapproved landscaping modifications to the management company to request that ACC forms be submitted retroactively.
-* The board will have the management company send out violation letters based on the latest inspection report.
+* **The HOA Board:** Have the management company send out violation letters based on the latest inspection report.
-* The management company will send a warning letter to the owner of the loose dog at a specific property on Olympic Ridge Blvd.
+* **Management Company:** Send a warning letter to the owner of the loose dog at a specific property on Olympic Ridge Blvd.
-* A board member will follow up with the local sheriff's deputy regarding their attendance at the neighborhood watch.
+* **A board member:** Follow up with the local sheriff's deputy regarding their attendance at the neighborhood watch.

 ## Summary